JungleComputing/ipl/docs/README-bin.txt

 NOTE:
 This is a very premature release of Ibis 2.0.
-The code is sort of coherent, but documentation is lacking or not up-to-date.
+The code is sort of coherent, but manuals are lacking or not up-to-date.
 You are really on your own with this release.

 Ibis is an open source Java grid software project of the Computer Systems